phrederick/Sony-SSM-14NXX-SSM-20NXX-RGB-Modification/README.md

 |<img src="https://i.imgur.com/GO5K9MK.jpg" width="300">|Rear panel, showing an example of how to modify the rear panel.|

 ### 3D-printed front panel buttons
 If you have access to a 3D printer, then you can print yourself some face buttons using the STL file here: https://www.thingiverse.com/thing:5029004.
+The STL file is also available on this GitHub page in the '..\Faceplate Button' directory.
 Kudos to 'galaxius' for kindly designing and printing the buttons for my own modified monitors.

 Alternatively, for a small fee, I can provide you with two 3D printed buttons for switching between RGB and Line A. If you are interested, you can drop me an email: oo2@outlook.com.
 The cost is $5 AUD + shipping for 2 buttons.
 I can also sand and paint them for you for an additional $5 AUD - I will paint them with three coats of Tamiya Acrylic.